KiltedCode/khandaria-campaign/sessions/2021/2021-06-17-forest-party.md

 roc launches itself at `Faleor`
 hits and grabs him
 hobgoblins get out
-throw alchemist's fire, which `Belsarin` hits to hobgoblin
+throw alchemist's fire, which `Belsaran` hits to hobgoblin
 other flasks come down from other roc
 `Faleor` activates dire collar, tells him to attack
 `Pawtrick` rips off wing of roc
 Large hobgoblin tries to run, `Pawtrick` bites and trips him
-``Belsarin`` steps over to fight the large hobgoblin, trips him back down and beats him up
+``Belsaran`` steps over to fight the large hobgoblin, trips him back down and beats him up
-`Belsarin` jumps to the roc, gets them to turn around
+`Belsaran` jumps to the roc, gets them to turn around
 `Pylia` talks down fire giant
 `Faleor` leaves `Pawtrick` to protect and chases down other hobgoblins